 Return of Premium Rider

 Some term life policies come with an optional feature called return of premium rider.
 It refunds your premium dollars if you outlive the policy term.
-But keep in mind this rider can push up the cost of insurance significantly.
+But keep in mind this rider can push up the cost of life insurance significantly.

 Now, 30 years later at age 55, you are still alive.
 As a result, the insurer will refund your life insurance payments.